 The Primary Metering Equipment shall have the capacity to measure the flow rate of Water and monitor the performance of the pumping equipment in accordance with Water Industry Standards.
 However, in no case shall the accuracy tolerance of the Primary Metering Equipment exceed ___ percent (___%).
 At its sole expense, HCWSA shall calibrate the meters as necessary, but at least every year.
 Such calibration shall be performed by qualified personnel, who shall provide a certified report to HDC and the HCWSA concerning such calibration.
 HCWSA shall notify HDC fifteen (15) days in advance of the date for such meter calibration and HDC shall have the right to be present and witness said calibration.

 In conjunction with the installation of the Primary Metering Equipment, HCWSA shall furnish and install back-up measuring and pump-monitoring equipment, properly equipped in accordance with Water Industry Standards (the “Back-Up Metering Equipment”).
 The Back-Up Metering Equipment shall be installed adjacent to the Primary Metering Equipment and shall operate in parallel with the Primary Metering Equipment.
 HCWSA shall pay for the cost of furnishing and installing the Back-Up Metering Equipment.
-HDC shall be responsible for owning, operating, and maintaining the Back-Up Metering Equipment.
+HDC[MAKE SURE TO ADD DESIGNEE OR PERMITTED ASSIGNEE LANGUAGE IN FORNT OF DOCUMENT.] shall be responsible for owning, operating, and maintaining the Back-Up Metering Equipment.
 At its sole expense, HDC shall retain qualified personnel to calibrate said Back-Up Metering Equipment as necessary, but at least every year.
 Such qualified personnel shall provide a certified report to HDC and HCWSA concerning such calibration.
 The Back-Up Metering Equipment shall be approved by HDC and HCWSA, but shall remain the property of HDC.

 During reasonable business hours, HDC shall have access to all Primary Metering Equipment and Back-up Metering Equipment.
 HDC shall have access to all records pertinent to determining the measurement and volume of line losses experienced, Water actually supplied and performance data of the pumping equipment, but the reading of the Primary Metering Equipment and the Back-up Metering Equipment shall be performed by HCWSA and reported to HDC.